KaziRifatMorshed/KaziRifatMorshed/favourite things of Kazi.md

-ques: What you will do if you won a Macbook in a lottery?
+ques: What you will do if you win a Macbook in a lottery?
 ans: https://github.com/AsahiLinux > https://github.com/Lakr233/ActivateMac; hope you get it (IhateMACbtw) 😜